sap-tutorials/btp-foundation/tutorials/cp-kyma-mtls-requests-egress/cp-kyma-mtls-requests-egress.md

     {"authority":"{YOUR_DOMAIN}":"outbound|443||{YOUR_DOMAIN}",[...]}
     ```

-### Enhance Security by Implementing NetworkPolicies
+### Enhance security by implementing NetworkPolicies

 By default, Istio cannot securely enforce that egress traffic is routed through the Istio egress Gateway.
 It only enables the flow through sidecar proxies.